 Mergers & Acquisitions

 The course focuses on Mergers & Acquisitions (M&A) in modern financial markets.
 Combining relevant theories and real-life cases, the students will learn the fundamentals of M&A transactions, including their economic background, strategies, planning and conduction, value implications and related further issues.
 The course starts with a general overview of corporate governance structures and markets for corporate control.
 Based on this knowledge, students will learn the approach to and the structuring of a full-fledged M&A deal.
-The strategy of the deal, as well as the deal process, payments and post-merger integrations will all be explained.
+The strategy of the deal, as well as the deal process, payments and selected aspects post-merger integrations will be explained.
 A vital part of this process is the pricing of the deal.
 Company valuation will therefore be an important part of the course.

 Upon completion of the course, you will be able to understand

 - Why companies engage in M&A transactions

 - The characteristics of different kinds of M&A deals: mergers, acquisitions, spin-offs, divestitures, carve-outs etc.